EBSA’s Participant Assistance and Outreach Program

 - Benefit advisors conduct both participant and compliance assistance outreach in their regions.
 Some examples of these outreach activities include:

 - EBSA now has numerous publications which provide useful information to participants and beneficiaries about their retirement and health benefits.
-Several of these pubs have been translated into Spanish.
-In 2013, 373,880 copies were distributed.
+Several of these publications have been translated into Spanish.
+In 2015, 429,599 copies were distributed.
 Electronic copies can be found on EBSA's Publications page.